-Follow Up after Treatment for Early Breast Cancer Surgical Breast Cancer Follow Up Programme
+Follow Up after Treatment for Early Breast Cancer The Breast Centre Surgical Breast Cancer Follow Up Programme

-After your post-operative recovery is completed, breast surgical follow up will be at 6 months post diagnosis, 12 months, and subsequently annually, usually under the care of the specialist team for 5 years.

-Whilst the frequency of follow up visits is standard, the surgical breast cancer follow up programme is in other ways tailored to the individual, and varies, including by which doctor you see when you attend for your routine breast cancer review appointments, depending on the clinical circumstances, such as the type of surgery you underwent and the nature of your breast cancer pathology.
+After your post-operative recovery is completed, breast surgical follow up will be at 6 & 12 months post diagnosis, and subsequently annually, usually under the care of your specialist team for the first 5 years, with discharge to the care of your GP at 5 years.
+Whilst the frequency of your follow up visits is standard, the surgical breast cancer follow-up programme is in other ways tailored to the individual, including which doctor you will see when you attend for your routine breast cancer review appointments, and will depend on your clinical circumstances, such as the type of surgery you underwent and the nature of your breast cancer pathology.
 Patients who have undergone more complex surgical procedures may require longer term follow up by the breast surgeon, while some lower risk patients, particularly those from outside Melbourne, may elect to be discharged to the care of their general practitioner prior to the usual 5 year mark.

-YEAR FOLLOW UP DOCTOR 1 6 months and 12 months post diagnosis Miss Jane O'Brien 2 Annual Miss Jane O'Brien / Dr Cathie Poliness / Miss Eugenia Ip 3-5 Annual Annual Dr Cathie Poliness / Miss Eugenia Ip 6+ Annual GP / Dr Cathie Poliness / Miss Eugenia Ip
+YEAR FOLLOW UP DOCTOR

+1 6 months post diagnosis Miss Jane O'Brien

+1 12 months post diagnosis Miss Jane O'Brien / Breast Physician

+2-5 Annual Breast Physician

+6+ Annual GP (TBC/Breast Physician only in selected cases)